dirkarnez/respectesc-client/src/data/en-self-selected-overseas-domestic-helpers.md

     </tr>
     <tr>
       <th>From Indonesia</th>
       <td>HK $10,980 (the helper should have all required documents ready. covers body check in Indonesia.
-Does not cover round-trip air tickets)</td>
+Does not cover air ticket to Hong Kong)</td>
     </tr>
   </tbody>
 </table>